KCisSICKnasty/SICKnasty-FO4/README.md

 Setting up Bethini Pie: (copy & pasted from The Midnight Ride website)

-- Download Bethini Pie here: https://www.nexusmods.com/site/mods/631
-- Extract the archive anywhere outside of the default Windows folders, such as C:\Modding Tools.
 - In MO2, click on the drop-down in the right pane next to the Run button.
 - Click <Edit...>, then click the + symbol in the top left and Add from file.
-- In the resulting explorer window, navigate to where you installed BethINI Pie and select Bethini.exe.
+- In the resulting explorer window, navigate to the Bethini Pie folder in your install location.
 - Press Apply in the lower right, then OK.
 - Select BethINI from the drop-down and run it.
 - Click Fallout 4 then press Select Game.